 Financial Management requirements must be provided to the appropriate finance staff of the HOME Recipient.
 Recipients must maintain complete and accurate financial records for all transactions performed under the HOME agreement.
 Audited financial statements must be annually and throughout the duration of the affordability period.
-Financial statements must be compiled, reviewed or audited by an independent CPA licensed by the State of South Carolina Board of Accountancy.
+Financial statements must be compiled, reviewed or audited by an independent CPA.
 Financial Statements must include an Income Statement and Balance Sheet.